Owen Hart: The Black Hart; Nation of Domination (1997–1998)

 Hart was not seen or mentioned on WWF programming until he made a surprise appearance after Shawn Michaels retained his title following a disqualification loss to Ken Shamrock at In Your House: D-Generation X where he attacked Shawn Michaels.
-Now a fan favourite, but with a new edgy, antisocial attitude, Hart became known as "The Lone Hart" and also "The Black Hart".
+Now a fan favorite, but with a new edgy, antisocial attitude, Hart became known as "the Lone Hart" and "the Black Hart".
 Owen had a feud with D-Generation X (DX) and challenged Shawn Michaels for the WWF Championship on the December 29, 1997, episode of Raw Is War: Hart had Michaels locked in the Sharpshooter when Triple H interfered in order to save Michaels' title, giving Hart the victory by disqualification.

-He later won the European title from Triple H, although not directly.
-Goldust dressed up as Triple H in an attempt to swerve Hart, but Commissioner Slaughter considered him to be a legitimate replacement.
-Hart later suffered a kayfabe ankle injury during a match against Barry Windham involving Triple H. When Hart joined the commentary at ringside, Triple H managed to draw Owen into an impromptu title match and regained the title.
-Chyna interfered while the referee wasn't looking and while Triple H was distracting the referee, she struck Hart behind the left knee with a baseball bat, picked him up and threw him back into the ring where Triple H put Hart in a reverse ankle lock to his injured right ankle to win the European Championship under referees discretion in controversial fashion.
+On January 20, 1998, Hart won the European title from Triple H, although not directly.
+Goldust dressed up as Triple H in an attempt to swerve Hart, but WWF Commissioner Sgt.
+Slaughter considered him to be a legitimate replacement.
+On March 16, 1998, Hart suffered a kayfabe ankle injury during a match against Barry Windham involving Triple H. When Hart joined the commentary at ringside, Triple H managed to draw Owen into an impromptu title match and regained the title.
+Chyna interfered while the referee was not looking and while Triple H was distracting the referee, she struck Hart behind the left knee with a baseball bat, picked him up and threw him back into the ring where Triple H put Hart in a reverse ankle lock to his injured right ankle to win the European Championship under referees discretion in controversial fashion.
+Hart challenged Triple H at WrestleMania XIV on March 29 and at Unforgiven: In Your House on April 26, but was unable to regain the title.